 These videos are a treasure of time, devotion, and collaboration.

 Of all the work I have produced across 16 years of visual storytelling, the films and short videos made for Conscious Impact in rural Nepal sit closest to my heart.
 Conscious Impact was born days after the 7.8 magnitude earthquake of April 2015, when a small group of people chose to stay in the epicentre rather than leave, and slowly built something extraordinary with the community of Takure in Sindhupalchowk district.
 I arrived not long after, and over six years as the organisation's community storytelling lead, I lived the work I was documenting: the compressed earth bricks pressed by hand to rebuild homes, the coffee nurseries taking root in the terraced hillsides, the local Nepali staff who chose to stay in their village because, for the first time, meaningful work existed there.
 My job was to translate all of that into stories that would move people on the other side of the world to give, to show up, to care.
-These two films are my best attempt at that translation.
-They are not polished fundraising assets.
-They are human portraits of a community choosing resilience and dignity on their own terms, and of an organisation humble enough to follow their lead.
-Whatever I have learned about patience, about listening before lifting a camera, about earning the right to tell someone's story, I learned it in Takure.
+These short films are my best attempt at that translation in that time.
+They are much more than simply fundraising assets; they are human portraits of a community choosing resilience and dignity on their own terms (narrative sovereignty), and of an organisation humble enough to co-lead with them.
+Whatever I have learned about patience, about listening before lifting a camera, about earning the right to tell someone's story, I learned it in those years in Nepal.
 The fundraising campaigns those films supported have kept Conscious Impact running for over a decade.
 That is the measure of impact I want every piece of work I make to reach for.

 Earthbag Dome Build